Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Get user's saved/liked tracks (Liked Songs library)' with a specific verb and resource.
-It distinguishes from siblings like get_playlist_tracks and search_tracks.
+The description clearly states 'Get user's saved/liked tracks (Liked Songs library)', using a specific verb 'Get' and resource 'saved/liked tracks'.
+The title 'Get Liked Songs' further clarifies.
+This distinguishes it from siblings like get_playlist_tracks or get_track_info.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.